slaclab/rogue/docs/src/utilities/fileio/classes/index.rst

 File Operation Utilities
 ========================

-The following are detailed descriptions of the various C++ classes that make up the Rogue memory interface.
+The following are detailed descriptions of the various C++ classes that make up the Rogue file utilities.

 .. toctree::
    :maxdepth: 1